• Home

 List the ceremony location along with the city and state.
 The street address is optional (it’s a good idea if the venue is not well known, or if there are multiple venues with similar names in the city), but leave off the zip code.

 If the ceremony and the reception are at the same venue, it’s common to include “reception to follow” (or similar wording).
-If they are at different locations or you have more reception details to include, you would use a separate card for the reception.
+If they are at different locations, use a separate card for the reception.

-You can also include information about the suggested dress code (black tie, formal attire, black tie optional) if the invitation is to the ceremony and reception.
+You can include information about the suggested dress code (black tie, formal attire) if the invitation is to the ceremony and reception.
 Attire is generally listed in the lower right corner of the invitation.

 Mr. and Mrs. Alexander Jackson